Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Summary and Discussions

-In fact, one of the major approaches to test swampland conjectures is to construct (counter) examples in string theory.
+As mentioned above, one of the major approaches to test swampland conjectures is to construct (counter) examples in string theory.
 In this context, it may be worthwhile to recall that magnetic monopoles can be realized as the end-points of D1-branes on D3-branes \cite{Diaconescu:1996rk}.
-It will be interesting to embed the Saraswat model in string theory and identify the moduli field responsible for the DC applied to a large $Z$ \eqref{eq:Z}, clarify the stringy origin of the CMM and the possible relation to the ESC.
+It will be interesting to embed the Saraswat EFT in string theory, identify the moduli field responsible for the DC applied to a large $Z$ \eqref{eq:Z}, and clarify the stringy origin of the CMM and the possible relation to the ESC.
 It should be noted that while the charge $Z$ may appear as a large charge, it is so in the unit of the smallest charge: The gauge coupling of the Higgs field was kept in perturbative regime, $eZ \lesssim \Ord(1)$.
 If we regard the gauge coupling of the Higgs field as a unit instead, large $Z$ limit is the small charge limit of the charged field ($\psi_A$ in Table~\ref{table:chargelist}).
-For this reason, the construction of milli-charged particles in string theory \cite{Shiu:2013wxa} may be useful in embedding the Saraswat model with a large $Z$ in string theory.\footnote{ The milli-charges studied in \cite{Shiu:2013wxa} are generically irrational.
-This would not pose a problem in constructing a Saraswat-like model if the problem were solved in string theory.}
+For this reason, the construction of milli-charged particles in string theory \cite{Shiu:2013wxa} may be useful in embedding the Saraswat EFT with a large $Z$ in string theory.\footnote{ The milli-charges studied in \cite{Shiu:2013wxa} are generically irrational.
+This would not pose a problem in constructing a Saraswat-like model if the problem were solved in string theory.} If we can realize a model closely related to the Saraswat EFT in string theory, we should also check if the limit, $e \ll 1$, $Z \gg 1$, with $eZ \lesssim \Ord(1)$ fixed, leads to decompactification, another possibility in the ESC, before the localized tower we found appears.

-We would like to thank Toshifumi Noumi for illuminating discussions.
-KF would also like to thank him for the hospitality during his visit to the University of Tokyo, Komaba.
-We would also like to thank Koushik Dutta and Rashmikanta Mantry for useful discussions.
-This work is supported in part by the project file no.~DST/INT/JSPS/P-344/2022.
+We would like to thank Koushik Dutta and Rashmikanta Mantry for useful discussions.
+This work was supported in part by the project file no.~DST/INT/JSPS/P-344/2022.
+We thank the participating members and the supporting staff, in particular, the JSPS side PI Keisuke Izumi for various arrangements.
+KF thanks Toshifumi Noumi for the hospitality during his visit to the University of Tokyo, Komaba, supported by the above project, and for useful discussions.
 Manipal Centre for Natural Sciences, \textsl{Centre of Excellence}, Manipal Academy of Higher Education (MAHE) is acknowledged for facilities and support.